 in the compass thereof.

 Sixteenth-century kings and their courtiers were often depicted with hunting dogs, symbols of bravery, tenacity and faithfulness.
-Perhaps the most famous of these is Titian’s 1532 portrait Charles V with his Dog a brilliant reworking of Jacob Seisenegger’s original, painted a year earlier.
+Perhaps the most famous of these is Titian’s 1533 portrait Charles V with a Dog a brilliant reworking of Jacob Seisenegger’s original, painted a year earlier.

 Like the tournament, hunting was used regularly as part of diplomacy.
 Apart from animals, equipment and game itself sent as gifts from one prince to another, inviting a fellow ruler or his representative to hunt was a frequently deployed mark of favour.
 As Sir William Fitzwilliam, Henry VIII’s ambassador in France, reported to Cardinal Wolsey (1473-1530) on taking up his post in February 1521: